OCCUPATIONAL THERAPY (OT)

 - Education to patients and their family members/ care takers regarding the disease and teach self care methods for eyes, hand & feet to prevent secondary impairments.

-- Fabrication of assistive aids and provision of protective devices, equipments/ tools adaptations & ergonomic modifications/ advice to improve performance and safety in ADL tasks and work.
+- Fabrication of assistive aids and provision of protective devices, equipment’s/ tools adaptations & ergonomic modifications/ advice to improve performance and safety in ADL tasks and work.

 - Provide recreational activities & diversional therapy to inpatients.